-Recent estimates from Congress say the Social Security disability program supporting trust fund will be dry by 2017, which will leave the system incapable of paying full benefits unless something is done.
+Congress says Social Security disability program supporting trust fund will be dry by 2017 leaving the system incapable of paying full benefits.

 New congressional estimates put the Social Security disability benefits funds at "empty" by 2017, which will render the program unable to pay full benefits unless Congress acts, reports The Fiscal Times.
 This news comes after a previous report that the Social Security retirement program will exhaust its funds by 2036.